Italian Maiolica: Ceramics of the Renaissance

 It was found that, when fired at great heat, the clay body became nonporous.

 This second type of pottery, called stoneware, came to be preferred for domestic use.
-The third type of pottery is a Chinese invention that appeared when feldspathic material in a fusible state was incorporated in a stoneware composition.
+The third type of pottery is a Chinese invention that appeared when feldspathic material in a fusible state was incorporated into a stoneware composition.

 Ancient potters in Egypt, Mesopotamia, Greece, northern India, and the high regions of Central Asia frequently decorated wares with impressed or incised designs.
 An especially popular type of decoration involved the sgraffito, or "scratched," technique used by Italian potters before the 15th century.

 By cutting through the white slip, the artist produced a design on the exposed red or buff body.
 Pigments were also sometimes applied.
-After a further coating of lead glaze the ware was fired a second time.
-A sound knowledge of glazes--both utilitarian and decorative-- is vital to the potter.
+After a further coating of lead glaze, the ware was fired a second time.
+A sound knowledge of glazes—both utilitarian and decorative—is vital to the potter.

 Painting on pottery and porcelain became richly colorful in many regions and periods.
-For a long period ceramic artists had used only black or brown pigment to decorate wares that were then covered with clear glaze.
+For a long period, ceramic artists used only black or brown pigment to decorate wares that were then covered with clear glaze.
 It is believed that the appearance in China of 13th-century brush-decorated wares from Persia sparked a change.

 These works, painted in blue cobalt under the glaze, inspired the brushwork of the Chinese, and the resulting so-called blue-and-white style prevailed for a long time.
 In the Islamic world, ceramic decorative art flowered with the creation of a great diversity of painted wares.